paduagroup/pol_openmm/build-openmm.md

 ## Installation

+### OpenMM 7.6.0

+When installed with `conda`, OpenMM 7.6.0 comes compiled with the CUDA 11 toolkit  (so it may not be properly configured for all hardware setups, namely the one on the PSMN).
+The code may run but some functionalities will not work with older GPUs or drivers.
+Luckily, OpenMM is distributed in versions compatible with older versions of CUDA:

+    conda install -c conda-forge openmm cudatoolkit=9.2

+This would be the simplest and recommended way to install OpenMM.

+For more control, OpenMM can be compiled from source (instructions below).

 ### OpenMM 7.4.2

 OpenMM 7.4.2 can be installed using `conda`, choosing a version compiled with CUDA 9.2, from https://anaconda.org/omnia/openmm